apache/brpc/docs/en/server.md

 ## Attachment

 baidu_std and hulu_pbrpc supports attachments which are sent along with messages and set by users to bypass serialization of protobuf.
-From a server's perspective, data set in Controller.response_attachment() will be received by client while Controller.request_attachment() contains attachment sent from client.
+From a server's perspective, data set in Controller.response_attachment() will be received by the client while Controller.request_attachment() contains attachment sent from the client.

 Attachment is not compressed by framework.